Kongrith/Kongrith/README.md

 **I'm Kongrith Komasatid**.
 You can call me ✨ _Cartoon_ ✨.
 Let me introduce my personality as below;

+🎓 Graduated a D.Eng @KMITL where I studied the doctoral thesis, namely "". 🖥️ Self-taught in AI technology. 👯 Get married with `Miss.
+Apiwattanaree Sangkum`. 🎯 Apart from tech-coding, I am also range from guitar hero, 😉 RTS gamer, Cat-Lover.
 - ⚡ I’m currently working on the Electricity Generating Authority of Thailand (EGAT).
 - 👯 Get married with `Miss.
 Apiwattanaree Sangkum`.
 - 🔭 I’m currently working on ...